0xE111/cat-400/README.md

 `Cat 400` is not a game engine (and will never be), and everything is quite low-level - there's no gui and every aspect of game is done within source code.
 No level editor, too.

-Feel free to create high-level tools on top of `Cat 400` and share them with community of you have such an opportunity.
+Feel free to create high-level tools on top of `Cat 400` and share them with community if you have such an opportunity.

 ## Documentation